shurcooL/gostatus/README.md

   + - Update available
   - - Local revision is ahead of remote
   ! - No remote
+  / - Remote repository not found (was it deleted? made private?)
   # - Remote path doesn't match import path
   $ - Stash exists
 ```